soloexcel/nftdapp/README.md

 The technologies behind PROWESS include the use of blockchain, specifically Ethereum, to mint and track NFTs, as well as a web3 javascript library to interact with the blockchain.
 The frontend of the platform is built using React, and the backend utilizes a decentralized storage facility - Infura IPFS

 To run this project locally, you will need to have a local development environment set up with NodeJS and npm installed.
-You will also need to set up a local Ethereum blockchain using tools such as Ganache or Truffle Suite, Hardhat, and connect it to the frontend using a web3 provider.
+You will also need to set up a local Ethereum blockchain using Hardhat, and connect it to the frontend using a web3 provider.

 Once your development environment is set up, you can clone the project repository and run the following commands: